As the kids have gotten older, I have challenged them to be more creative:

-Use the cardstock strips to make a mold/frame (see orange cardstock in first plaster picture) that is circle shaped.
+Use the cardstock strips to make a mold/frame (see orange cardstock in the first plaster picture) that is circle-shaped.
 Place the mold around the animal print in the mud.

-I added some other tools into out kit:
+I added some other tools into our kit:

-- Pencils, colored pencils (Crayons melt in a hot car), Sharpie marker *still need to add pencil sharpener.
+- Pencils, colored pencils (Crayons melt in a hot car), Sharpie marker, pencil sharpener.